subraatakumar/DSA-JavaScript/subratsir/what-is-hoisting.md

 Variables declared with let and const are hoisted but not initialized with a default value.
 Accessing a let or const variable before it's declaration will result in a ReferenceError because of Temporal Dead Zone.
 TDZ also works in same manner for function parameter when assigned default value.

+Surprisingly typeof a hoisted let or const will through error because we can check the type of an undeclared variable as undefined.